0xf17/ach2019/README.md

 3. Predicting runtime based on arithmetic functions.

 ### Week 2 Exercises
-1. Exercise 2: Calculating the number of arithmetic steps required by algorithm (Exercise will be sent over email)
+1. Exercise 2: Calculating the number of arithmetic steps required by algorithm (Details are sent over email) (This is also part of A1)
 1. Runtime analysis based on the given objectives for Binary Search, Merge Sort and/or Quick Sort.
-(Submission: Week 2 Thursday)
+(Submission: Week 2 Thursday) (This is also part of A1)